Palantir555/palantir555.github.io/_posts/2023-03-14-reversing-domyos-el500-elliptical.md

 ![iOS econnected startup msgs]({{ site.url }}/assets/domyos-el500/econnected-ios-startup-msgs.png)

-So now the app is expecting a message from the device before continuing the converstaion...
-I could write it to the device using `nRF Connect`, then come back to the ESP for the next message...
+So, the app must now be expecting a message from the device before continuing the converstaion...
+I could write it to the device using `nRF Connect`, then return to the ESP for the subsequent message...
 But that's gonna get annoying very quickly.

 I'd rather automate the process.